theKeithD/arcin/README.md

 The `bin/` directory in this repository contains already built and packaged firmwares.
 The `.elf` files can be flashed onto a device using the `hidflash.py` script.
 Standalone `.exe` files are also provided.

 - `arcin-svre9-alpha`: A modification of arcin firmware suited for SVRE9 or SVSE5 controllers, which aims to reduce noise from analog inputs.
-- `arcin-svre9-alpha2`: A later modification of the above firmware, which further reduces noise from analog inputs at the cost of slightly lowered output resolution.
+- `arcin-svre9-alpha2`: A later modification of the above firmware, which further reduces noise from analog inputs at the cost of slightly lowered sensitivity.